Textualize/textual/docs/guide/CSS.md

 textual run my_app.py --dev
 ```

-Being able to iterate on the design without restarting the Python code can make it easier and faster to design beautiful interfaces.
+Being able to iterate on the design without restarting the application makes it easier and faster to design beautiful interfaces.

 ## Selectors